em00k/hex-view/README.md

 Usage:

+To display the hex view the ASCII text for the whole row:

+python script_name.py <path_to_binary_file>

 To display the hex view with ASCII characters for each byte and the ASCII text for the whole row:

 python script_name.py <path_to_binary_file> -c